dfsp-spirit/neuro/README.md

 * A command line app that reads a FreeSurfer mesh and prints some mesh information, like total surface area, average edgle length, etc: [example_surface.go](./cmd/example_surface/example_surface.go)
 * A command line app that reads per-vertex cortical thickness data from a FreeSurfer curv file and exports it to a JSON file: [example_curv.go](./cmd/example_curv/example_curv.go)
 * A command line app that reads a three-dimensional human brain scan (MRI image) from a FreeSurfer MGH file and prints some header data and the value of a voxel: [example_mgh.go](./cmd/example_mgh/example_mgh.go)
+* A command line app that reads a label from a FreeSurfer surface label file and optionally exports the label data to JSON format: [example_label.go](./cmd/example_label/example_label.go)

 ## Developer information